jsoref/DnaChisel/docs/genbank/genbank_api.rst

     src='../_static/images/genbank_annotations/insert_several.png'></img>

-This specification can be used both to create new patterns in a region that contains too few, or to decrease the pattern occurences i a region that contains too many.
-Note that with the current algorithm, new occurences of the pattern will be be preferentially placed towards the center of the selected region.
+This specification can be used both to create new patterns in a region that contains too few, or to decrease the pattern occurrences i a region that contains too many.
+Note that with the current algorithm, new occurrences of the pattern will be be preferentially placed towards the center of the selected region.

 You can also enforce a sequence (or degenerate sequence) at an exact location